What you need to know about the coronavirus right now

 Coronavirus cases pass the million mark

-There are now over a million cases of coronavirus, and more than 53,000 deaths as of 0200 GMT on Friday, according to a Reuters tally.
+There are now over a million official cases of coronavirus, and more than 53,000 deaths as of 0200 GMT on Friday, according to a Reuters tally.
 It took 76 days from Jan.
 10 for the first 500,000 cases of coronavirus to be reported.
 That figure doubled in the next 8 days.

 Infections in the United States total 240,000, Europe accounts for more than half of cases, East Asia has almost 100,000 and the Middle East has reported over 80,000.